 Cold Temps: All orders are extremely well insulated.
-If your area is experiencing temperatures below 45*F, for LAG you must request "HOLD at Post Office" in message to seller box at checkout.
+If your area is experiencing temperatures below 45*F, for LAG we reserve the right to mark "HOLD at Post Office".

 Hot Temps: Cold packs are included free of charge.
-For temps exceeding 95*F: LAG you must request "HOLD at Post Office" in message to seller box at checkout.
+For temps exceeding 95*F: LAG we reserve the right to mark "HOLD at Post Office".

 If temperatures exceed 100*F, we reserve the right to delay shipping until cooler temperatures resume.